 The longstanding racial inequities in the United States combined with a history of blaming immigrants for so many societal problems have too often led to Black American and immigrant American communities being pitted against each other.
 Although there is little evidence to support it, some Black Americans have been led to believe that immigrants are to blame for Black communities’ economic struggles.
 On the other hand, the discrimination and marginalization that U.S.-born Black communities face can lead some Black immigrants to hold U.S.-born Black communities at arm’s length.
 In an interview with the Minnesota Digital Library, Somalian refugee Mohamed Jama describes being “warned against mixing with [B]lack Americans,” and first-generation Caribbean immigrant and professor Pedro Noguera writes in an essay that his parents “wanted to be distinguished from [B]lack Americans” to the point of telling him he wasn’t Black.

-In reality, we all benefit more from focusing on our shared experiences, values and goals than on our differences.
-Black, immigrant and Black-immigrant communities have significant shared interests and a long history of collaboration.
+In reality, Black, immigrant and Black-immigrant communities have significant shared interests and a long history of collaboration.
 Many immigrants are aware of and respect the long struggle for civil rights in the Black community and how it relates to their own struggles.
-As Haitian-American college student Deborah Alexis put it, “I wouldn’t be able to be at this institution today without the work of African Americans who have laid the foundations for me.”

 Common sense says that economic success is tied to the ability to speak English in the United States.
 There is plenty of research to back that up.
 The better a person’s English ability, the more likely they are to be employed and the higher their income.
-Why is it that Black immigrants have far better English skills yet much lower income than other immigrants?
+Why is it that Black immigrants have far better English skills on average yet much lower income than other immigrants?
 Black immigrant households make $8,000 less than the average U.S. household and $4,200 less than the average immigrant household.
-They are also more likely to live under the federal poverty line.
+They are also more likely to live under the federal poverty line and be unemployed.

 Becoming a Minority